Degrees and Certifications:

-That being said, I do want to let you know of a unique situation with me, my family, and my classroom.
+That being said, I do want to let you know about a unique situation with me, my family, and my classroom.

-I have two daughters, my youngest has Type 1 Diabetes.
-This means her pancreas is no longer working, and she is completely insulin dependant for her body to convert food into energy.
-She is 9 years old and has had Diabetes for 6½ years now.
+I have two daughters.
+My youngest has Type 1 Diabetes.
+This means her pancreas is no longer working, and she is completely insulin dependent for her body to convert food into energy.
+She is 10 years old and has had diabetes for 7½ years now.
 She has a Continuous Glucose Monitor, (CGM), which is a tiny sensor that helps us monitor her Blood Glucose levels.
 She is still learning how to recognize when her blood glucose is low or high.
 A low blood sugar can be dangerous and could lead to her becoming unresponsive.

 The reason I am telling you all this is because the data from her CGM is sent to mine and my husband’s phones for constant monitoring.
 If she drops below a certain level, my phone will beep.
-If that happens, I need to check my phone, see what her Blood Glucose number is, and possibly text her classroom to notify them of the alert.
+If that happens, I need to check my phone, see what her Blood Glucose number is, and possibly text or call her classroom to notify them of the alert.
 I have explained this, and my beeping phone to all of my classes, but I wanted to let you all know as well.
-The students have all been very understanding, and a few classes have actually left me know when they heard the alert, in case I missed it.
+The students have all been very understanding, and a few classes have actually let me know when they heard the alert, in case I missed it.

 If anyone has any questions or concerns about my CGM alerts and phone use in the classroom, please feel free to reach out to me via email.
 (Before our daughter was diagnosed, my husband and I were clueless about Type 1.
 We had a million questions and many misconceptions when we were thrown into this world.)

 Thank you so much for taking the time to read this!
 I look forward to working with your child/children as the school year progresses!